FinTechDevLondon/fintechdevlondon.github.io/_posts/2022-10-1-mdadm-raid-debian.md

 In this guide we will

+- Setup partitions on new disks
+- Install mdadm
-- Install mdadm, and create a Raid 1 (mirror) array
+- Create a RAID 1 (mirror) Array
-- Setup partitions, fstab and mount pointes
+- Create a filesystem
+- Wait for disks to synchronize
+- Copy over existing user data
+- Configure the RAID Array to load correctly after a reboot
+- Bind (mount) RAID backed directories (with copied user data) to existing (non-RAID) directories
+- Configure fstab to keep these changes after reboot

 ## Installing `mdadm`, and prerequisites